Professional Guide On Water Damage Restoration & Moisture Damage Removal

 When it comes to water damage restoration and remediation, time is always of the essence.
 When it is a commercial or industrial space that has been affected, then it is crucial to use the proper equipment to dry out the area quickly so that the health of the workers is not at risk.
 There is wide array of equipment, such as dehumidifiers, air movers, and air scrubbers.

 Air movers are small drying machines that blow air throughout the area.
 As the air circulates, it helps dry the space quickly and efficiently.
 They can come in several sizes.
 The larger the air mover, the more powerful it is.
 They measure that power in how much air is moved per minute.
-Specifically, capacity is measured by how much cubic feet per minute is covered by the air mover.
+Specifically, capacity is measured by how many cubic feet per minute are covered by the air mover.

 As opposed to drying out moisture on the surfaces of an area, a dehumidifier removes moisture from the air.
 Excess moisture can promote the growth of mold and mildew.
 Dehumidifiers come in many sizes and with several options.
 A standard unit used in water damage restoration can remove approximately 150 pints of water from the air every 24 hours.
 There are larger industrial units that can remove even more, up to 225 pints a day.
 These larger units are known as Low Grain Refrigerant Models.

 Air scrubbers work to clean the air by eliminating odors and particles that cause them.
-These are very useful when it comes to fire damage restoration when smoke particles linger in the air after the fire is extinguished.
+These are very useful when it comes to fire damage restoration, when smoke particles linger in the air after the fire is extinguished.
 With water damage restoration, they are used to get rid of the smells associated with mildew and mold.
 There are wet air scrubbers and dry air scrubbers.
 Wet air scrubbers utilize a wet filter.
 This catches airborne particles and keeps them from recirculation.
 Dry air scrubbers have an ionic purifier to perform a similar function.

 Moisture Damage Restoration Health and Safety Information